 Short-Term Incentive Compensation.
-On January 2, 2019, pursuant to the Cash Incentive Plan, the Committee approved the short-term incentive compensation arrangement for fiscal 2019, with payout to occur thereunder in January 2020, if and to the extent the performance goals are attained during fiscal 2019.
-Similar to fiscal 2018, the Committee selected operating income margin and certain strategic objectives for the named executive officers as the performance measures, which are among the performance measures set forth in the Cash Incentive Plan.
-Following the end of fiscal 2019, the Committee will determine the degree to which the operating income margin goal and the strategic objectives were attained, and the resulting payout level relative to the target amount for each metric.
-Again, the Committee retains the discretion to adjust downward, but not upward, the amount of compensation that would otherwise be payable under the 2019 short-term incentive compensation arrangement.
+On January 2, 2020, pursuant to the Cash Incentive Plan, the Committee approved the short-term incentive compensation arrangement for fiscal 2020, with payout to occur thereunder in January 2021, if and to the extent the performance goals are attained during fiscal 2020.
+Similar to fiscal 2019, the Committee selected operating income margin and certain strategic objectives for the named executive officers as the performance measures, which are among the performance measures set forth in the Cash Incentive Plan.
+While the Committee decided to maintain the performance measures for the short-term incentive compensation arrangement, the Committee also reassessed the payout levels of operating income margin that it established for fiscal 2020.
+Many factors are considered when these levels are set, including long-term strategic plan objectives that weight the importance of factors such as acquisitions, research and development of new products, market penetration into new and sometimes price-competitive markets, diversification of products to include entry-level, mid-range and premium products, and continued growth of the existing markets and product lines - all of which can significantly impact the level of operating income the Company achieves from year to year.

+Following the end of fiscal 2020, the Committee will determine the degree to which the operating income margin goal and the strategic objectives were attained, and the resulting payout level relative to the target amount for each metric.
+Again, the Committee retains the discretion to adjust downward, but not upward, the amount of compensation that would otherwise be payable under the 2020 short-term incentive compensation arrangement.

 Long-Term Incentive Compensation.
-Similar to the short-term incentive compensation arrangement, there were no material changes made to the long-term incentive arrangement for fiscal 2019 as compared to fiscal 2018.
-Therefore, effective January 2, 2019, the Committee granted the awards below of restricted shares and target number of PSUs to the named executive officers.
-The restricted shares will vest in equal installments over three years and the three-year performance period for the PSUs will be fiscal 2019 through fiscal 2021.
+Similar to the short-term incentive compensation arrangement, there were no material changes made to the long-term incentive arrangement for fiscal 2020 as compared to fiscal 2019.
+Therefore, effective January 2, 2020, the Committee granted the awards below of restricted shares and target number of PSUs to the named executive officers.
+The restricted shares will vest in equal installments over three years and the three-year performance period for the PSUs will be fiscal 2020 through fiscal 2022.

 Name Restricted Shares PSUs - TSR PSUs - ROIC

-Michael Doar 10,393 14,735 14,551
+Michael Doar 9,923 12,818 13,892

-Sonja K. McClelland 5,196 7,367 7,275
+Sonja K. McClelland 4,961 6,409 6,946

-Gregory S. Volovic 6,236 8,841 8,731
+Gregory S. Volovic 5,953 7,691 8,336